-A gray tree frog is one of the largest species of frogs in Eastern U.S.A and South Eastern Canada.
-Unlike the name suggests this frog specie has numerous interesting colours.
+A gray tree frog is one of the largest species of frogs in the Eastern U.S.A and South Eastern Canada.
+Unlike the name suggests this frog specie has numerous interesting colors.
 Gray tree frogs can change their color according to their surroundings and temperature.
 These frogs mostly spend their time on tree branches, with their sticky and adaptive feet helping them move around branches and navigate their surroundings.

 - 1 Gray Tree Frogs Appearance